 Edubuntu has been created (thanks to an Ubuntu partnership) to be as easy as possible for teachers to set up, and for kids of all ages to use.
 It comes pre-packaged with all the best free software for education.

 Uberstudent is a distribution specifically designed for tertiary and advanced secondary students.
 It comes pre-packaged with software that makes it easy to do assignments and manage tasks.

 Lubuntu is a lightweight distro based on Ubuntu that’s perfect for laptop usage.
 It uses the minimal desktop LXDE (Lightweight X11 Desktop Environment) and comes with lightweight applications designed for energy-efficiency and speed.
 It’s great for most older computers, netbooks and mobile devices as it uses minimal RAM and has low system requirements.

-Puppy Linux is a distribution that’s really small and can be run entirely from RAM.
+Puppy Linux is a fantastically small distribution that can be run entirely from RAM.
 This means Puppy Linux is great for older computers, even without hard drives!
 It is also easy to use for malware removal.

 Manjaro Linux is a fast, easy-to-use, light-weight distribution based on Arch Linux.
 It aims to give all the benefits of Arch Linux, with more user-friendliness and accessibility, making it easier on newcomers.
 The Xfce desktop is the default, but other options are available.

 Arch Linux is a distribution designed with experienced users in mind.
 This lightweight minimalist distribution aims to keep things simple, and uses a rolling release model for updates.
 It features a custom-made package manager called “Pacman,” which makes it easy to build, modify and share packages.

 Tiny Core Linux is an extremely light, modular distribution noted specifically for its small size (currently 15 MB).
 It is built on the Linux kernel and uses BusyBox and FLTK (Fast, Light Toolkit).

-This Ubuntu-based Bodhi Linux distribution comes with the lightweight and beautiful Enlightenment desktop.
+This Ubuntu-based distribution comes with the lightweight and beautiful Enlightenment desktop.
 Bodhi is extremely customizable, with themes and apps readily available to expand on the light beginnings.